ddprrt/ddprrt.github.io/src/content/typescript-react/index.md

 - [JSX is syntactic sugar](/jsx-syntactic-sugar/): On how TypeScript is a pure JSX compiler
 - [Extending JSX elements](/typescript-react-extending-jsx-elements/): How to extend pre-defined JSX elements with attributes that are not yet available in all browsers
 - [Typing custom hooks with tuple types](/typescript-react-typeing-custom-hooks/): Tuple types are great for `useState` like hook patterns
+- [Component patterns](/typescript-react-component-patterns/): Some component patterns, a sort of best practices guide